-GC XtGetGC(object, value_mask, values);
+GC XtGetGC(object, value_mask, values) Widget object; XtGCMask value_mask; XGCValues values;

 object Specifies an object, giving the screen and depth for which the returned GC is valid.
 Must be of class Object or any subclass thereof. value_mask Specifies which fields of the values structure are specified. values Specifies the actual values for this GC.